#4550

 Playing a wooden harp (and possibly a wooden flute) near intelligent peacefuls may cause them to give you some money or items from their inventory, but there’s also a chance that they become hostile (without an alignment penalty though).

-Structure player speed on a four-tier system: normal, fast (available intrinsically), very fast (available extrinsically via speed boots), and extremely fast (available only via consumables).
+Structure player speed on a four-tier system: normal, fast (available intrinsically), very fast (available extrinsically via speed boots), and extremely fast (temporary and available only via consumables).

 Unconsecrated or minor altars.
 They are either to some unnamed lesser god, or to no one in particular.
 They can be converted to your god like normal, but don’t have any penalty for kicking or attempting to engrave or anything while still unconsecrated.